-High local demand for software defined networking deployments has seen hyperscale data centre networking vendor Big Switch Networks launch Australian operations, appointing a local distributor and a managing director.
+High local demand for software defined networking deployments has seen hyperscale data center networking vendor Big Switch Networks launch Australian operations, appointing a local distributor and a managing director.

-Big Switch Networks, which says its the market leader in bringing hyperscale data centre networking technologies to a mainstream data centre audience, says 15% of its customer pipeline is already coming from Asia Pacific, with Australia a growing market for software defined networking deployments.
+Big Switch Networks, which says its the market leader in bringing hyperscale data center networking technologies to a mainstream data center audience, says 15% of its customer pipeline is already coming from Asia Pacific, with Australia a growing market for software defined networking deployments.

 The company has appointed Mario Vecchio as its Melbourne-based Asia Pacific managing director, and will sell through global partner Dell and Australian distributor Newgen Systems.